“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Again, make no mistake – development cost estimates are extremely hard.

 There are additional challenges getting in the way.
-Some business owners have multiple decision makers who are not on the same page.
-Vacations or asset delays often push back a project despite the initial deadline.
-Certain criteria such as security compliance or performance KPIs may be in misalignment.
-Design revisions may be endless – even if an initial scope has been provided.
+Some business owners have multi-stakeholder decision environments who are lack of stakeholder alignment.
+Operational delays and resource dependencies often push back a project despite the initial deadline.
+Certain criteria such as security compliance or performance KPIs may be in strategic and execution misalignment.
+Iterative design cycles may be endless – even if an initial scope has been provided.

 Each fixed quote is based on the initial understanding of the service provider for the scope of work and the amount of time required to get the project done.